 The children will revive a breakfast on arrival with a two course buffet for lunch.

 They also receive a sticker book, stickers, a certificate and for those that attend all week a medal of attendance.

-During the day children will learn all the basics of the game by doing drills and games then they will get to take part in a mini tournament.
+During the day children will learn all the basics of the game by doing drills as well as games.
+Afterwards they then will get to take part in a mini tournament.